digitalocean/DOKS/README.md

 The following tools may prove helpful to developers.

-- [github.com/digitalocean/doks-example](https://github.com/digitalocean/doks-example): Collection of example applications that have been verified to run on DOKS.
+- [github.com/digitalocean/doks-example](https://github.com/digitalocean/doks-example): Example DigitalOcean Kubernetes workload with service exposed through a DO load-balancer.
+- [github.com/digitalocean/clusterlint](https://github.com/digitalocean/clusterlint): A linter to check your live Kubernetes cluster for potential issues and bad practices.
 - [github.com/digitalocean/doks-debug](https://github.com/digitalocean/doks-debug): A Docker image with Kubernetes manifests for investigation and troubleshooting.
-- [github.com/digitalocean/clusterlint](https://github.com/digitalocean/clusterlint): A linter to check your live Kubernetes cluster for potential issues and bad practices.
+- [github.com/snormore/doks-examples](https://github.com/snormore/doks-examples): Collection of example applications that have been verified to run on DOKS.
 - [github.com/snormore/cilium-portmap](https://github.com/snormore/cilium-portmap): A container enabling hostPort support for Cilium (the CNI used in DOKS).
 Note that this is not needed on newer DOKS releases anymore.

 ## License